Sparse reconstruction in spin systems I: iid spins: Sparse reconstruction with respect to I-clue and KL-clue

 \bl Let $\p$ be a product measure, and $\mu$ another probability measure on the same space satisfying $\mu \ll \p$.
 Let $S_1,\dots, S_L$ be a system of subsets of $ V$ such that each $i \in V$ appears in at most $k$ sets.
 Then

 \el

 In our application, of course $\mu$ is the measure with density $f$.
 It is easy to recognise that Lemma \ref{InfoShearer1} is a close relative of Lemma \ref{InfoShearer}.
-The proof of this Lemma is also a straightforward consequence of Shearer's inequality (Theorem \ref{shearer}); for a proof see \cite{Ga}.
+The proof of this lemma is also a straightforward consequence of Shearer's inequality (Theorem \ref{shearer}); for a proof see \cite{Ga}.
 The corresponding clue theorem follows in the same way as Lemma \ref{InfoShearer} implies Theorem \ref{entrcluethm}.

-\bth Let $\left\{ X_v \;:\; v \in V \right\}$ be $\Omega$-valued iid random variables.
-Let $f: \Omega^n \longrightarrow \R$ be a transitive function and $Z = f(\left\{ X_v \;:\; v \in V \right\})$.
+\bth Let $\left\{ X_v : v \in V \right\}$ be $\Omega$-valued iid random variables.
+Let $f: \Omega^n \longrightarrow \R$ be a transitive function and $Z = f(\left\{ X_v : v \in V \right\})$.
 Then \beq \clue^{KL}(f\;|\;U)\leq \frac{|U|}{n}. \eeq \eth

-It is worth noting that for sequences of transitive Boolean functions on the hypercube there is no sparse reconstruction no matter which version of clue we wish to choose.
-Indeed, $\clue^{TV}$ and $W$ (witness) are dominated by $\clue$ so Theorem \ref{cluethm} applies, while for $\clue^{I}$ and $\clue^{KL}$ it has been shown in the present section (Theorem \ref{entrcluethm} and Theorem \ref{KLcluethm}).
+It is worth noting that for sequences of transitive Boolean functions on the hypercube there is no sparse reconstruction, no matter which version of clue we wish to choose.
+Indeed, $W$ (witness) is dominated by $\clue$ (see Section \ref{siginf}), so Theorem~\ref{cluethm} applies.
+As for $\clue^{TV}$, Proposition~\ref{tvvsl2} implies that whenever $\clue$ converges to $0$, so does $\clue^{TV}$, and again we can use Theorem~\ref{cluethm}.
+For $\clue^{I}$ and $\clue^{KL}$, this has been shown in the present section (Theorems~\ref{entrcluethm} and~\ref{KLcluethm}).